Content marketing is fast becoming the most important strategy for companies these days.

 Often, the SEO expert has to interface with the web developer (for technical SEO areas) and the writer (to ensure that the right keywords and topics are used).
 This role is usually outsourced.

-The scientist in the team, she has a good appetite for data and can crunch the relevant numbers on a daily, weekly or monthly basis.
+The ‘scientist’ or analyst in the team, she has a good appetite for data and can crunch the relevant numbers on a daily, weekly or monthly basis.

 Depending on your organisation’s needs, she would look at search, social media, email responses, app downloads, and other sources of data to make intelligent guesses.
 From these insights, she would then create an analytics report and recommend which content types did well and which sucked.